Award Winning Careers Service

 We offer a range of support in college for students to enable them to make good career decisions and be prepared for Higher Education and working life.

-This is delivered through the tutorial system, assemblies; specific software packages in house workshops one to one meetings and presentations.
+This is delivered through the tutorial system, assemblies; specific software packages in house workshops one to one meetings, presentations and Apprenticeship Club.

 We work to ensure that all young people are able to develop the skills needed to achieve paid employment, skills of independence and develop themselves beyond the classroom in preparation for adulthood so that they are able to become active members of their community.